wooferzfg/wwrando/README.md

   NO RANDOMIZATION!

 The goal is to add features found in wwrando to an otherwise vanilla ISO.
+Intended for casual gameplay.

 Allows you to use customs models for Link, but "casual" outfits will only be seen before getting the tunic or during New Game+